nileshjaiswar06/Password-Manager-CLI/README.md

 Known limitations and caveats (please read carefully):

 - Partial zeroization: while the derived key is zeroized on drop, not every transient plaintext buffer is currently wrapped with `Zeroizing` in every code path.
 Some decrypted bytes and intermediate Strings may remain in memory until the OS reclaims them.
 We plan to strengthen zeroization in a follow-up.
-- Clipboard behavior is best-effort: clipboard support is optional and only available when you build with the `clipboard` cargo feature.
-The `--timeout` option spawns a background thread that attempts to clear the clipboard after the requested seconds; this is best-effort and platform-dependent.
-For security-critical uses do not rely solely on this mechanism.

 - Backup policy is configurable at runtime: you can opt out of creating `.bak` files using the `--no-backup` flag on the CLI.
 (This flag is implemented.)
 - Cross-filesystem atomicity: the current atomic write uses `rename` which is atomic on the same filesystem but may fail or fall back to non-atomic behavior across mounted filesystems.
 The code attempts parent directory creation but does not handle every cross-filesystem edge case.
 - No rekey/migration utility: there is no `rekey` command yet.
 If you change KDF parameters in code or want to rotate your master password you'll need to implement a migration path or wait for the planned `rekey` command.
 - No remote or multi-device sync: this project is strictly local and does not attempt to sync vault files across machines.
 - Limited testing: unit and integration tests are not included yet.
 Before using this in production add tests covering serialization, encrypt/decrypt round-trips, and end-to-end CLI flows.

 Security recommendation: Treat this project as an educational prototype.
-If you plan to use it for real secrets, audit the code, add comprehensive tests, and consider platform-specific secure-erase strategies for cleared clipboard contents and memory.
+If you plan to use it for real secrets, audit the code, add comprehensive tests, and consider platform-specific secure-erase strategies for memory handling.

 Usage examples
 --------------